fabric/fabric/sites/docs/concepts/networking.rst

     and will result in an exception.

+..
+TODO:
     other sections TK... (maybe nest files further??):

     - connection handling / lazy connecting / closing connections / etc (possibly
       less critical now that connections have a more explicit lifecycle?)
     - Skipping various kinds of 'bad' hosts
     - Timeouts
     - Reconnection attempts
     - Parallel connections
     - Look in fab 1 docs for more that we can already easily support
     - keepalives? other new things?
     - Should SSH host tracking live here or under 'ssh' or 'security' type section?